Hello,

 This blog is the namesake of one of my favourite birds, the iridescent Indian Roller or the Indian Blue Jay, the state bird of Karnataka, my home in India.

-I write a monthly column, ‘Rooting For Nature’ in Deccan Herald, the beloved newspaper I grew up with, about nature and our farming exploits as a family.
-Visit the ‘Rooting For Nature’ page on this blog to read the published columns.
-Unedited versions of these articles are on the ‘Home’ page with a few more images that don’t make it to the print column owing to space constraints.
+I write about this patch of land and its creatures in a monthly column called ‘Rooting For Nature’ in Deccan Herald, the beloved newspaper I grew up with.
+Visit the Rooting For Nature on this blog to read my columns.
+A few unedited versions of these articles are on the ‘Home’ page with a few more images that don’t make it to the print column owing to space constraints.

 Ramya